Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data

-where $W_i$ is the vector of weights from the weighted adjacency matrix, which are associated with the parent nodes of vairable $X_i$.
+where $W_i$ is the vector of weights from the weighted adjacency matrix, which are associated with the parent nodes of variable $X_i$.
 Non-zero elements in $W$ correspond to cause-effect pairs in the ground-truth graph.
-Equation \ref{eq:linearANM} indicates that in a linear causal \ac{DAG} the child nodes simply represent the weighted sum of their parent vertices. \shortciteA{NonGaussianANM} report that linear non-Gaussian \ac{SCM}s render the ground-truth causal graph identifiable from the observed datatset.
+Equation \ref{eq:linearANM} indicates that in a linear causal \ac{DAG} the child nodes simply represent the weighted sum of their parent vertices. \citet{NonGaussianANM} report that linear non-Gaussian \ac{SCM}s render the ground-truth causal graph identifiable from the observed dataset.
 By contrast, sampling the disturbance components from a Gaussian distribution makes the graph identifiable only up to the Markov equivalence class called \ac{CPDAG}, when the faithfulness assumption holds.
-The only condition, under which the true \ac{DAG} can be recovered from a distribution induced by linear Gaussian \ac{ANM}s, is when the error terms have equal variances \shortcite{GaussianANMNonEqualVar}.\\
+The only condition, under which the true \ac{DAG} can be recovered from a distribution induced by linear Gaussian \ac{ANM}s, is when the error terms have equal variances \citep{GaussianANMNonEqualVar}.\\

-In comparison to linear \ac{CSL}, the causal discovery of nonlinear patterns represents a more challenging task. \shortciteA{NPM} highlight that the assumption of linear causal relationships in real-world datasets is rather unrealistic, as many causal links in practice could be classified as approximately nonlinear.
-Therefore, numerous studies have examined the performance of \ac{CSL} models on nonlinear \ac{SCM}s \shortcite{GranDAG,RL,ENCO,DIBS,DAGMA,DiffCSL,AVICI,NoCurl,DAG_GNN,NoTears_nonlinear, GAE}.
-The different formulations of nonlinear structural equations presented in the literature can be broadly divided into three main groups: nonlinear \ac{ANM}, \ac{PNL} causal model and nonlinear \ac{NANM}. \ac{ANM}s sampled from a \ac{GP} are among the most common type of \ac{SCM}s with nonlinear patterns included in the simulation framework of \ac{CSL} studies:\\
+In comparison to linear \ac{CSL}, the causal discovery of nonlinear patterns represents a more challenging task. \citet{NPM} highlight that the assumption of linear causal relationships in real-world datasets is rather unrealistic, as many causal links in practice could be classified as approximately nonlinear.
+Therefore, numerous studies have examined the performance of \ac{CSL} models on nonlinear \ac{SCM}s \citep{GranDAG,RL,ENCO,DIBS,DAGMA,DiffCSL,AVICI,NoCurl,DAG_GNN,NoTears_nonlinear, GAE}.
+The different formulations of nonlinear structural equations presented in the literature can be broadly divided into three main groups: nonlinear \ac{ANM}, \ac{PNL} causal model, and nonlinear \ac{NANM}. \ac{ANM}s sampled from a \ac{GP} are among the most common type of \ac{SCM}s with nonlinear patterns included in the simulation framework of \ac{CSL} studies:\\